 (C) cooperate with the Class A Member in any attempt one or more of them may make to obtain a protective order or other appropriate remedy or assurance that confidential treatment will be afforded the Confidential Information; and in the event such protective order or other remedy is not obtained, or the Class A Member waives compliance with the provisions hereof, such Member agrees (I) to furnish only that portion of the Confidential Information that the Class A Member is advised by written opinion of counsel to the disclosing Member is legally required and (II) to exercise all reasonable efforts to obtain assurance that confidential treatment will be accorded such Confidential Information; and

-(iv) disclosures to legal, financial and other advisors and lenders and counsel to lenders of such Member, if such advisors have agreed to abide by the terms of this Section 3.06 or subject to the provisions in the Facility Agreement.
+(iv) disclosures to legal, financial and other advisors and lenders and counsel to lenders of such Member, if such advisors have agreed to abide by the terms of this Section 3.06 or ______ as are subject to the Confidentiality confidentiality provisions contained in the Facility Agreement.

 (c) Each Member that is subject to Section 3.06(a) shall take such precautionary measures as may be required to ensure (and such Member shall be responsible for) compliance with this Section 3.06 by any of its Affiliates, legal and financial advisors, and its and their respective directors, officers, employees and agents.